Remuneration Policy for Governing Bodies

 CEO

-Decisions concerning the remuneration of the CEO and the terms applicable to the service contract are made by Aspocomp’s Board of Directors within the limits of the company’s valid remuneration policy.
+Decisions concerning the remuneration of the President and CEO and the terms applicable to the service contract are made by Aspocomp’s Board of Directors within the limits of the company’s valid remuneration policy.
+The Board also decides on incentive plans for the CEO as well as the financial performance objectives and the payout under such plans.

-The key terms and conditions of CEO’s service are set out in a written President’s contract, which the Board of Directors has approved.
-The remuneration of the CEO consists of a fixed base salary and customary fringe benefits (such as phone, meal and car benefits).
-In addition he is included in the Annual Profit Sharing plan 2008 covering all employees.
-The CEO’s retirement age is determined by the Employees Pensions Act.
+The key terms and conditions of the CEO’s service are set out in a written President’s contract, which the Board of Directors has approved.
+The remuneration of the CEO consists of a fixed base salary and customary fringe benefits (such as phone, meal or car benefits).
+In addition, the CEO is covered by a long-term incentive scheme, i.e., performance-based share bonus for top management and selected key employees as well as by the company’s short-term incentive scheme for all employees which is approved yearly by the Board.
+The CEO does not have any different pension plans; instead, his retirement age is determined by the Employees Pensions Act (TyEL).
 If the CEO’s contract is terminated by either the CEO or the company, the notice period is six months.
-In addition, severance pay amounting to his salary for six (6) months shall be paid.
+In addition, severance pay amounting to his salary for six months shall be paid.

 Management Team